dhhepting/dhhepting.github.io/_works/bibtex/2004-05-HepHoeBer-A-Unified-Framework-for-the-Presentation-of-Environmental-Risk-Information.md

 ---
 @techreport{2004-05-HepHoeBer,
-	Author =  "Hepting, Daryl H. and Hoeber, Orland and Berg, Marlin", Title = " "A Unified Framework for the Presentation of Environmental Risk Information"," Institution =  "University of Regina",
+	Author =  "Hepting, Daryl H. and Hoeber, Orland and Berg, Marlin", Title =  "A Unified Framework for the Presentation of Environmental Risk Information", Institution =  "University of Regina",
 	Month =  "May",
 	Number =  "CS2004-11",